zethiusRedacted/PrivacyFocusedLinux/README.md

 - Installs Flatpak instead of Snap.
 - Disables automatic updates which can be a security risk.
 - Users are given a choice to keep or remove the Ubuntu-Dock for a cleaner and a more classic GNOME experience.
+- 'avahi-daemon' and 'cups-daemon' can be removed as they pose a security and a privacy threat.
+[1]
+- The firewall (UFW) is enabled to disable all incoming and forwarding traffic.
+[1]
+- AppArmour profiles are installed and enabled so apps do not have more than required permissions.
+[1]

 The following privacy enhancing packages are installed:
 - MAT2 (metadata anonymisation tool) helps you remove metadata from images and documents alike from either a GUI interface or a command-line interface.